arundada9000/Resume/README.md

 To host your files using GitHub Pages:

-- 1.Go to your repository on GitHub.
+- Go to your repository on GitHub.

-- 2. Click on the Settings tab.
+- Click on the Settings tab.

-- 3. Scroll down to the Pages section.
+- Scroll down to the Pages section.

-- 4. Under Source, select the branch you want to use (e.g., main or gh-pages).
+- Under Source, select the branch you want to use (e.g., main or gh-pages).

-- 5. Click Save.
+- Click Save.

 Your site will be published at https://your-username.github.io/your-repository/.